Design and rationale of the TOPP-2 Registry

 - Characterize PAH-CHD with regard to presentation, clinical course and treatment strategy, according to the proposed ABCD system.

 The TOPP-2 registry has been launched in July 2015.
 The inclusion period was originally foreseen to run for up to 3 years, allowing the inclusion of approximately 200 patients.
-The observational plan was subsequently amended to allow continuous enrolment until registry closure, which is scheduled for 31 December 2021.
-Approximately 440 patients are expected to be enrolled until closure.
+The observational plan was subsequently amended to allow enrolment until 30 June 2021.
+At enrolment closure, 182 migrated ex-TOPP-1 patients and 388 new incident patients were enrolled in the registry.
+All patients will be followed up for at least 18 months; registry closure is scheduled for 31 December 2022.

 Participation in the TOPP-2 registry is upon invitation by the PePH Association based on the decision of the executive board of the Association.